Spa Resort Hawaiians: History

 In 2004, it was the tenth most popular theme park in Japan, with 1.5 million visitors.

 The resort was damaged by the 2011 Tōhoku earthquake and forced to close.
 While it was closed, its hula girls troupe toured Japan performing at earthquake refugee shelters and other venues.
 The resort reopened on 8 February 2012 with increased structural support and bigger stage for its hula girls show.

 Iwaki lost 277 people from the 2011 earthquake and tsunami.
 Being farther from the sea, Spa Resort Hawaiians was not damaged by the initial quake and tsunami of March 11 but suffered damage from the aftershock a month later.
 More damaging still for the Joban Hawaiian Centre were the reactor explosions at the Fukushima Daiichi nuclear plant, which made many people reluctant to visit the resort due to the fear of radiation.

 This triggered the memory of the owner of the Joban Hawaiian Centre, Mr. Saitou who accompanied the first Hula Girls all over Japan to promote the centre.
 He says this reputation is worse than closing the mine.

 Mr. Satou has decided to revive tour of Hula Girls after 45 years to cheer people still living in shelters and to aid Fukushima's recovery.

 Ex-Iwaki Hula Girls are also part of the project.
 They have decided to hold Japan Hula "high school" Girls Competition in Koushien, Osaka.
 After the quake, this project seemed to have fallen through but 13 high schools competed and moreover, they ran a campaign to raise funds for the event.

 Earthquake repairs and renovations were finally completed in early 2012 and Spa Resort Hawaiians reopened completely on February 8, 2012.

 Parent company

 Joban Kosan is a Japanese company, which manages Spa Resort Hawaiians.

-Popular Culture
+In popular culture

 The 2006 film Hula Girls was based on the story of the founding of the resort.

-The resort is featured in the manga series Rent-A-Girlfriend, where it serves as the setting for the Paradise Arc.
+The resort is featured in the manga series Rent-A-Girlfriend, where it serves as the setting for the Paradise and My Girlfriend Arc.
+In August 2025, a collaboration between Rent-A-Girlfriend and Spa Resort Hawaiians was announced to celebrate the 60th anniversary of the resort, which will run from September 13 to November 30, 2025.
+Sora Amamiya, Chizuru's Japanese voice actress, and Masayuki Akasaka, Kibe's Japanese voice actor, appeared at a special event to commemorate the collaboration on October 19.
+On October 29, the resort announced that the collaboration had been extended until November 30 due to popular demand.

+The resort features heavily in the plot of the 2021 anime film Hula Fulla Dance, which was made to commemorate the tenth anniversary of the 2011 Tōhoku earthquake and tsunami.